Idearia/php-logger/README.md

 Logger::$log_file_append = false;
 ```

+## Do not print to screen

-To prevent printing to screen:
+To prevent printing to STDOUT:

 ```php
 Logger::$print_log = false;
 ```

-## Parallel code caveat
+# Parallel code caveat

 The class uses the static methods and internal flags (e.g. `$logger_ready`) to keep its state.
 We do this to make the class work straight away, without any previous configuration or the need to instantiate it.
 This however can create race conditions if you are executing parallel code.
 Please let us know if this is a problem for you, if we receive enough feedback, we will switch to a more class-like approach.